stamparm/maltrail/sensor/docs/ROADMAP.md

 | Operational surface | `-T` config test, capability-based privileges (no root), hardened systemd unit, SIGHUP reload, Prometheus endpoint, 1 s trail-refresh pickup |
 | Upstream bugs found and fixed | 9, including silently-stale trails and a self-stopping sensor |

-**Not yet true:** `meta.sqlite` is not written, multi-worker behaviour has never been parity-tested, and Gate 1.5 (bounded state everywhere) and 1.6 (config range validation in `-T`) are open.
-CI now runs the whole gate on every push and pull request.
+**Not yet true:** `meta.sqlite` is not written and multi-worker behaviour has never been parity-tested (Gate 2).
+Gate 1 is complete: CI runs the whole gate on every push and pull request, and every item below has a regression test in the suite.

 ---